Police arrest 4 protesters over the weekend at Quinton Simon’s home

-Last night, there was one protestor arrested after they were reportedly banging on the windows and doors of the home on 535 Buckhalter Road.
-The name of that protester has not yet been released.
-Police say they will be charged with criminal trespassing.
+Last night, there one protestor was arrested after they were reportedly banging on the windows and doors of the home on 535 Buckhalter Road.

+Police have identified the protester as Kimberly Tahyer and charged her with criminal trespassing.

 On Friday night, Police say that had to visit the Buckhalter Road home twice on after receiving complaints of people acting disorderly.
 Three of the protestors blocked the driveway of the home which prevented people from leaving.